ksk88/weighted-lottery-php/README.md

 weighted-lottery-php
 =============

 weighted-lottery-php is PHP library.
-This is a not equality lottery function (e.g. ```shuffle()```).
+This is a not equality shuffle function.
 Determine is based on each choice's proportion of the total weight.

 # Example